CiscoSE/platinum-onboard/ceapi/README.md

 endpoints.
 This module then contacts the Broker HTTP API to interact with the broker / core module for all database and user creation functions.

+## Functionality

+This module performs the key functions between the Cisco Endpoints registered to the Cisco Webex Cloud and the Broker module.
+As you can see in the architecture diagram the Video endpoints, when configured as described below, will make API calls to this module the the form of httpfeedback requests.
+This module will then in turn make API requests to an undocumented API of the endpoint to query for additional information.
+The information collected is the Webex Teams ID of the users paired with the video endpoint.
+This module will also use the documented XAPI to generate popup messages and prompts on the screen of the endpoint for the user to interact with while registering.

+The architecture diagram below shows this module in the upper left.
+This module and the endpoints make requests to each other while this module only make requests to the broker.
+The broker always replys with detailed results on which this module will log the results and push an on screen notification to the video endpoint originating the request.

 **Architecture:**
 ![Architecture](img/architecture.png)

+## The Undocumented API

+The undocumented API is in fact the API that is used to build the web GUI interface when administering the endpoint.
+This API is not documented by Cisco, is not supported at this time, and is subject to change in functionality and format in the future.

+To understand this API, browser-based development tools were used to watch the http requests as the web admin GUI was loaded.
+The reverse engineering process was trial and error based.
+The root of the API is *https://{ip address}/web/api/*.
+This application pruned the resulting data by using the more specific *https://{ip address}/web/api/status/Spark/PairedDevice*.
+The data is returned in JSON format and then parsed into an array by this module.

 ## Configuration / Service Setup